The Best Places to Live in Your 20s, Based on Your Priorities

 Priority #1: Do You Want a High-Paying Job?

 Starting your career is an exciting milestone.
-Your first full-time job will determine the types of opportunities you get down the line as you gain experience and pick up new skills.
+Your first full-time job will determine the types of opportunities you get as you gain experience and pick up new skills.
 That’s why so many young people look for a place to live based on the area’s job market.
-It’s a practical way to approach your future move, a smart choice for many young professionals.
-What are some places that support fast career growth?
+It’s a practical way to approach your future move, a wise choice for many young professionals.

 Priority #2: Are You Looking for Adventure?

 When you’re in your 20s, you don’t have as many responsibilities.
-Once you get married, have kids and work a demanding, high-level job, it’ll be difficult to travel.
-Because of these restrictions, a lot of younger people seek out adventure when choosing a place to live.
-New York City is a popular starting point, full of new opportunities to pursue and things to try.
+Traveling once you get married, have kids and work a demanding, high-level job will be difficult.
+Because of these restrictions, many younger people seek adventure when choosing a place to live.
+These two cities separate themselves with numerous opportunities for exciting experiences.

 Portland, Oregon